hans-elliott99/hans-elliott99.github.io/index.md

-### Hello!
+### Hello
-Thanks for checking out my website.
-I am always grateful to connect with new people and appreciate you taking the time to see what I've been up to.
+Thanks for checking out my website!
+I upload projects here if I think they may be worth sharing or if they need a home on the internet.
+Please feel free to provide feedback or suggestions.

 ### About Me
 - I recently graduated from a master's program in economics, and I am interested in applications of data science, statistics, and machine learning to social science research.